 By \refle{monoidal}, \refeq{hConv} is a map of $\cO$-algebras.
 It is therefore enough to show that \refeq{hConv} is a weak equivalence in $\C$, i.e., after forgetting the $\cO$-algebra structure.
 This is an easy consequence of the assumption that \refeq{left.adjoint.monoidal} is a weak equivalence.

-\refit{alg.3}: In \refeq{hConv}, put $D = \ldf F^\Alg (C)$.
+\refit{alg.3}~In \refeq{hConv}, put $D = \ldf F^\Alg (C)$.
 As \refeq{adjunction.alg} is a Quillen equivalence, there is a weak equivalence $C \r \rdf G (\ldf F^\Alg (C))$.
-Hence we get a weak equivalence $\hConv_\C(X, C) \stackrel \sim \lr \rdf G \hConv_\D(FX, \ldf F^\Alg C)$ which implies our claim again using the Quillen equivalence \refeq{adjunction.alg}. \xpf
+Hence, we get a weak equivalence $\hConv_\C(X, C) \stackrel \sim \lr \rdf G \hConv_\D(FX, \ldf F^\Alg C)$, which implies our claim again using the Quillen equivalence \refeq{adjunction.alg}. \xpf

-We now prepare for \refth{construction.spectra} by fixing some notation related to the Dold-Kan equivalence.
+We now prepare for \refth{construction.spectra} by fixing some notation related to the Dold--Kan equivalence.
 Let $\cA$ be a symmetric monoidal Grothendieck abelian category.
 We fix a model structure on the category $\simpl \cA$ of simplicial objects.
-We assume that this model structure transfers, via the Dold-Kan equivalence,
+We assume that this model structure transfers, via the Dold--Kan equivalence,

 to a model structure on connective chain complexes.
-Finally, we pick a model structure on chain complexes, such that the adjunction of the good truncation functor and the inclusion of chain complexes in nonnegative degrees, \eqn \mylabel{eqn--iota.tau} \iota: \cCh \cA \rightleftarrows \Ch \cA : \tau \xeqn (with $\tau A_* := [\dots \r A_1 \r \ker d_0]$) is a Quillen adjunction.
-We assume that these three model categories satisfy \refas{nice.model.category}, i.e., they are pretty small, left proper, tractable, flat, i-monoidal, symmetric monoidal model categories.
+Finally, we pick a model structure on chain complexes, such that the adjunction of the good truncation functor and the inclusion of chain complexes in nonnegative degrees,

+(with $\tau A_* := [\cdots \r A_1 \r \ker d_0]$) is a Quillen adjunction.
+We assume that these three model categories are nice (\refde{nice.model.category}), i.e., they are pretty small, tractable, flat, h-monoidal, symmetric monoidal model categories.
 We also assume that the monoidal unit is cofibrant in $\cCh \cA$.
-(This is needed to apply \refco{transport.algebras.spectra}.)
+(This is needed to apply \refex{transport.commutative.ring.spectra}.)

 We fix the projective model structure on symmetric sequences with values in $\simpl \cA$ etc. This is the model structure transferred from $\simpl \cA$.
 Let $\tilde R_1 \in \cCh \cA$ and $R_1 \in \cA$ be any objects.
 We regard $R_1$ as simplicially constant object in $\simpl \cA$.
-We write $R$ for the commutative monoid in $\Sigma \cA \subset \Sigma \simpl \cA$ whose $n$-th level is given by $R^{\t n}$ and likewise for $\tilde R \in \Sigma \cCh \cA$.
+We write $R$ for the commutative monoid in $\Sigma \cA \subset \Sigma \simpl \cA$ whose $n$th level is given by $R^{\t n}$ and likewise for $\tilde R \in \Sigma \cCh \cA$.
 We suppose there is a weak equivalence